 - 1. Read Safety Info. & Operator's Manual. - 2.
 Complete steps in "Pre-Operation Checklist". - 3.
-Lubricate all grease points. - 4.
-Check all bolt tightness. - 5.
-Confirm Ridge Wipers are installed in proper position after shipping and adjusted. - 6.
+Lubricate any grease points. - 4.
+Check all Bolt Tightness. - 5.
 Adjust Disc Cutting Depth as outlined in the "Setting Disc Depth" section. - B. After operating for 2 hours: - 1.
 Check all hardware.
 Tighten as required. - 2.
 Check all hydraulic system connections.
 Tighten if any are leaking.